-To address the core issue of high visitor numbers at peak times, it is considered that arrivals at peak periods should be capped at the 2019 levels.
+To address the core issue of high visitor numbers at peak times, it is considered that arrivals at peak periods should be capped at the 2019 peak levels.

 Any increase in visitors should be limited to quieter times during peak periods, and during the shoulder and low seasons.
-The strategy looks to limit the peak day design capacity of the expanded Cliffs of Moher Experience to current levels of c.10,500 visitors and achieve better distribution throughout the day and the year, thereby enhancing the visitor experience and improving management of access to the Cliffs of Moher.
+The strategy proposes to limit the peak number of visitors, on any one day, to the previous peak level of c.10,500 visitors and achieve better distribution throughout the day and the year, thereby enhancing the visitor experience and improving management of access to the Cliffs of Moher.